SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 RESOLUTION

-In both cases, the resolution of the conflict between id drives and ego is achieved through two primary ego defence mechanisms.
+In both cases, the conflict between id drives and ego is resolved through two primary ego defence mechanisms.
 One is repression, which blocks memories, impulses, and ideas from conscious awareness but does not resolve the conflict.
 The second mechanism is identification, where the child incorporates characteristics of the same-sex parent into their ego.
 In the case of boys, this mechanism is employed to reduce castration fears by making them more similar to their fathers.
 Girls tend to find identification with their mothers easier, as neither they nor their mothers possess a penis.

 Freud's theories regarding feminine sexuality, including penis envy, have faced criticism from gender theory and feminist theory.